P-p-H-d/mlib/README.md

 #####bool list\_name\_equal\_p(const list\_name\_t list1, const list\_name\_t list2)

 Return true if both lists 'list1' and 'list2' are equal.
-This method is only defined if the type of the element defines a EQUAL\_P method itself.
+This method is only defined if the type of the element defines a EQUAL method itself.